Parents' Frequently Asked Questions

 Q: How and when do I apply for financial aid?

 A: The first step is to file a Free Application for Federal Student Aid (FAFSA) to apply for federal, state and University funded financial aid.
-Students are urged to apply by February 15 for priority funding.
+New students are urged to apply by February 15th and Returning students by April 15th for priority funding.

 Q: Where do I get the FAFSA form?